HelixVita/FelixVita-Proxyshop-Plugins/README.md

 - Investigamer — for creating and maintaining Proxyshop
 - lmonair — for the 1993 frame assets
 - Day7 — for hosting the most up-to-date dropbox repo of CCGHQ set symbol SVGs (linked in instructions, step 5)
+- Hathwellcrisping for beta testing, and improving appearance of the rules text box on the 1997 black nonland frame